 As you can see, a simple room divider can make all the difference in an open-concept living area.
-Not only will it add architectural detail and an extra design element to your space, a stylish room divider will separate your great space into designated areas and make your whole home feel cozier, warmer, and more inviting.
+Not only will it add architectural detail and an extra design element to your space, but a stylish room divider will also separate your great space into designated areas and make your whole home feel cozier, warmer, and more inviting.

 Make sure you also check out our latest Green Living Room Designs post for a different but also inspiring design.